codrill/cconverter/README.md

 * We are starting from `develop` branch so all new branches should be made from that.
 * Each PR that will be merged with `develop` needs to pass our `Travis CI` build gets approves by reviewers.
 * `master` branch contains the latest stable version of project.
-* `master` branch is being built each time new features || bug fixes are merged into develop.
+* `master` branch is being built each time new feature || bug fix is merged into develop.

 ## Issues

 Because [CConverter](https://cconverter.codrill.eu) is an open-source project you can help us improve it.
-If you find any issues please contact with us using [Contact Form](https://cconverter.codrill.eu) directly from our application.
+If you find any issues please contact with us using [Contact Form](https://cconverter.codrill.eu/contact) directly from our application.